-Angioplasty/stent procedure in images
+Angioplasty and stent procedure in images

 Below is another example which prominently shows the difference in blood flow after arterial stenting.

-Common medications prescribed after angioplasty
+Medications commonly prescribed after angioplasty

 A number of cardiac medications are commonly prescribed to help minimise the risk of your artery reoccluding (blocking up again), as well as reducing cardiovascular disease risk factors (to prevent another blockage).